Greenway |

 The house was probably built for the merchant adventurer Roope Harris Roope around 1790.
 The square stuccoed three-storey building has a hipped roof and two single storey loggias on either side.

-The house, garden and contents were given to The National Trust by Agatha Christie's daughter, Rosalind and grandson, Mathew Hicks in 2000 and
+The house, garden and contents were given to The National Trust by Agatha Christie's daughter, Rosalind and grandson, Mathew Hicks in 2000 and the gardens were immediately opened to the public.

 The gardeners work hard to make it appear to be a natural wilderness garden with woodland walks, wild flowers and rare plantings.
 The specimen trees in the dense jungle have been enjoying the fresh sea air for over 200 years.
 There is also a restored vinery, fig trees and old cork trees.
 One unexpected treasure in the gardens is the Victorian outdoor toilet.